F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 Onboarding a BIG-IP in Alibaba via BIG-IQ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for specifying Alibaba hypervisor is available in DO v1.21 and later.

-In this example, we show how to specify the Alibaba hypervisor in a Declarative Onboarding declaration via BIG-IQ (no route).
+In this example, we show how to specify the Alibaba hypervisor in a BIG-IP Declarative Onboarding declaration via BIG-IQ (no route).
 BIG-IQ itself uses the hex value **0x01000013** for Alibaba to work around a known issue.
-DO v1.21 adds the ability to specify this hex value in the **hypervisor** property when licensing using a BIG-IQ pool.
+BIG-IP DO v1.21 adds the ability to specify this hex value in the **hypervisor** property when licensing using a BIG-IQ pool.

 .. literalinclude:: ../../examples/licenseViaBigIqPoolUnreachableHEXHypervisor.json